Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/properties/mirror.rst

    Enable or disable ray-traced reflections Reflectivity
    Sets the amount of reflectiveness of the object.
-   Use a value of 1.0 if you need a perfect mirror, or set it to 0.0 if you don't want any reflection.
+   Use a value of 1.0 if you need a perfect mirror, or set it to 0.0 if you do not want any reflection.

 .. figure:: /images/material-mirrorcolor.jpg